 You may have heard of a kill switch before, but are unsure as to what it actually does.
 If you have a VPN but haven’t yet activated the kill switch, we recommend you do so.
 If you’re looking for a VPN to purchase, then you should definitely buy one that comes with a kill switch.

-Simply put, a VPN kill switch is a safety measure through which you can make sure that in the case that your VPN connection experiences issues or drops, your original data, information, and IP address can’t be tracked.
-Your private and sensitive data is kept safe through discontinuing your internet connection until your VPN server is back online.
+Simply put, a VPN kill switch is a safety measure to protect your browsing data.
+In the case that your VPN connection experiences issues or drops, your original data, information, and IP address won’t be exposed as your internet access will cease.
+Your private and sensitive data is kept safe by disconnecting your internet connection until your VPN server is back online.

 Once you enable the kill switch, you pretty much assure an extra level of protection for your VPN internet access.

-A kill switch can come as a setting you enable or in the form an automated network lock when your VPN connection is experiencing issues or is discontinued.
-In some cases, the VPN kill switch is active automatically within your app or software, while in other situations you need to enable it yourself so you’ll secure your wi-fi network and device.
+A kill switch can come as a setting you enable or in the form of an automated network lock when your VPN connection is experiencing issues.
+In some cases, the VPN kill switch is active automatically within your app or software, while in others, you need to enable it yourself to secure your wi-fi network and device.